jonathantneal/MediaClass/README.md

 MediaQuery
 ==========

 MediaQuery is a javascript-powered cross-browser media query and media query events handler.
 It supports queries on the viewport and device as well as more advanced min/max greater-than/less-than queries.
-It is tested in all browsers on both PC and Mac systems, including the acient IE6+.
+It is tested in all browsers on both PC and Mac systems, including the ancient IE6+.

 What does it support, exactly?
 -----------